-Zoom video conferences aren’t as private as you think
+Zoom privacy: Your video conferences aren’t as private as you think

 Hi,

-Signal offers video calling and is very secure.
+Jitsi is also a good option.
+It is open source and you do not need to log in to use it.
+Meet.jit.si does not require a preset account, letting you use it privately.

 However, depending on your threat model, Zoom should be a good option as long as you keep in mind the steps we mention to protect your data.

 Thanks!